 3D Modeling 1.1

-Course No. IND303 Credits: 3.0
+Course No. IND 303 Credits: 3.0

 Faculty D. Ed Covert

-This course focused on introducing students to 3D digital modeling for the industrial design profession.
-It employs a surface modeling approach using Auto Desk Alias Design software to create multiple class driven projects.
-Study consists of a lecture/demo format in a computer lab environment.
-In class work will emphasize key modeling concepts and will be supplemented with student-driven projects intended to develop practical application strategies and skills.
+This course focuses on introducing students to 3D digital modeling for the industrial design profession.
+It employs a surface modeling approach using Autodesk Alias software to create multiple class-driven projects.
+Study consists of a lecture demo format in a computer lab environment.
+In-class work will emphasize key modeling concepts and will be supplemented with student-driven projects intended to develop practical application strategies and skills.
 Junior standing is required for registration of this class.
-Offered junior fall.
+Offered fall.

 3D Modeling 1.2

-This course is a continuation of the fall 3D Modeling (IND303) course with an emphasis on an expanded knowledge of surface modeling techniques.
+This course is a continuation of the fall 3D Modeling (IND 303) course with an emphasis on an expanded knowledge of surface modeling techniques.
 An emphasis will be placed on surface continuity and transition, in addition to exploration of organic forms.
 Students will acquaint themselves with the process of preparing and exporting files for output.
-Rapid prototyping will be introduced with and opportunity to created physical parts using an on site three-dimensional printer.
-Additional methods and resources for rapid prototyping will also be introduced. (prerequisite: 3D Modeling 1.1).
-Offered junior spring.
+Rapid prototyping will be introduced with and opportunity to create physical parts using an on-site three-dimensional printer.
+Additional methods and resources for rapid prototyping will also be introduced.
+Prerequisite: 3D Modeling 1.1.
+Offered spring.

 3D Modeling 2.1

-This advanced digital modeling course offers the option to continue surface modeling using Auto Desk ALIAS (for students interested in automotive design) or Solid Works to for those interested in gaining exposure to solid modeling (for students interested in product design).
-The ALIAS option will include advanced methods for exterior surfacing, while the Solid Works option will focus on the user interface and basic solid modeling procedures. (prerequisite: 3D Modeling 1.2).
-Offered senior fall.
+This advanced digital modeling course offers the option to continue with surface modeling using Autodesk ALIAS Automotive (for automotive design) or Solid Works for those interested in gaining exposure to solid modeling (for product design).
+The ALIAS option will include advanced methods for exterior surfacing, while the Solid Works option will focus on the user interface and basic solid modeling procedures.
+Prerequisite: 3D Modeling 1.2.
+Offered fall.

 3D Modeling 2.2

-Course No. IND404 Credits: 3.0
+Course No. IND 404 Credits: 3.0

 Prerequisite(s) 3D Modeling 2.1

-Course No. IND417 Credits: 3.0
+Course No. IND 454T Credits: 3.0

-Course No. IND280 Credits: 3.0
+Course No. IND 455T Credits: 3.0